hanjingo/doc/NOTE/SOFTWARE_ENGINEERING/chapter1.md

 Many of these so-called software failures are a consequence of two factors:

-1. **Increasing demands** As new software engineering techniques help us to build larger, more complex systems, the demands change.
+1. **Increasing demands.** As new software engineering techniques help us to build larger, more complex systems, the demands change.
-2. **Low expectations** It is relatively easy to write computer programs without using software engineering methods and techniques.
+2. **Low expectations.** It is relatively easy to write computer programs without using software engineering methods and techniques.

 ## Professional software development